ciselab/Lampion/Transformers/Python/tests/TestNotes.md

 I maybe have to be very strict about randomness and reset it very often.

+**Update** I found a major issue in the Literal-Collector-Visitor.
+I extracted and tested it, it collected literals over multiple runs that were then filling up stuff in the wrong places.
+I.e., the second test had variables from the first tests, which may fail then by picking non-existing literals for transformation..

 ## CST Code Comparison

 Strings are immutable in Python, but the code element of a cst is not.